 The Optical Satellite Communication Market is segmented by:

-- Component: The demand for the transmitter and receiver will likely propel the fuelling need for satellite communication.
+- Component: The demand for the transmitter and receiver is likely to increase as the fueling needs for satellite communication increase.

 - Deployment: Small-sized new satellite launches have been significant in the last few years and are likely to increase during the forecast period.

-- Orbit Type: Low Earth Orbit satellite has been witnessing propelling demand.
-Companies like Rivada have a low-earth-orbit constellation, the Outernet, the world's first single, ubiquitous communications network.
+- Orbit Type: Low Earth Orbit (LEO) satellite has been witnessing a propelling demand.
+Companies like Rivada have a low-earth-orbit constellation, the Outernet, which will be the world's first single, ubiquitous communications network.
 Further, Rivada's LEO constellation of 600 satellites will feature global coverage and end-to-end inter-satellite laser links.
 This is significant coverage through LEO.

 - Laser Type: By Laser Type, the optical satellite communication market is segmented into Yag LaserAigaas Laser Diode, Co2 Laser, Microwave Laser, and Silex Laser.